NHERI-SimCenter/EE-UQ/Examples/eeuq-0004/README.rst

    :figclass: align-center

-Run the analysis and postprocess results
+Run the analysis and post-process results
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 1. Navigate to the **UQ** panel, use the default **Forward Propagation** method with the **# Sample** same as